 Dental crowns

 A crown may be recommended by a dentist to fix a badly broken, cracked or decayed tooth.
-They are commonly recommended for teeth that have had a root canal treatment, particularly the back premolar and molar teeth.
+They are commonly recommended for teeth that have had a root canal treatment, particularly for premolar and molar teeth.

 Artificial crowns are created to fit over the natural tooth after it has been cut back.
-They provide the tooth with added strength, and durability.
-They can also improve the appearance of the tooth or teeth when necessary.
+They can make the tooth stronger and protect the tooth inside the crown.
+They can also improve the appearance of the tooth or teeth.

 Crowns can be made from a number of materials including porcelain, zirconia, gold alloy or a combination of porcelain and metal.
 The colour of the porcelain and zirconia can be matched to the colour of your other teeth.